JoachimRohde/getmeaquote/README.md

 -------
 I planned to add more data providers before releasing this but I guess since several years has already passed this won't be happening any time soon.
 If you find this somehow useful, drop me a line.

+A precompiled version can be downloaded here: http://www.joachimrohde.com/downloads/GetMeAQuote-0.1.jar

 Licence
 -------
    Copyright 2014 Joachim F. Rohde